philfrei/AudioCue-maven/README.md

 at instantiation.

 Any `AudioCue` routed through an `AudioMixer` will use the *AudioMixer*'s configuration properties.
-Pending `AudioMixer` additions and removals are handled automatically, once per buffer iteration.
+Requests to add or remove `AudioCues` from the `AudioMixer` are concurrency safe but with a latency equal to the time that elapses until the buffer iterates.

 In the following somewhat artificial example, we create and start an `AudioMixer`, add an `AudioCue` track, play the cue, then shut it all down.